University of Tabriz: University entrance exam

 Undergraduate admission to the University of Tabriz is limited to the top 3 percent of students who pass the national entrance examination administered annually by the Iranian Ministry of Science, Research, and Technology.
 For some competitive fields, it has to be between 1 percent.
 The participants of this exam must answer the questions of physics, mathematics and chemistry well in order to get admission.
 The master and doctorate exams are similar and the participants answer the specialized questions of their fields.

 Reputation

 The university is known to be strict and usually, the grade point average (GPA) of students is lower than their peers in other Iranian universities.
-Also the university has its own rules for grading(GPA), which is different from the system of most universities in the world.
-University of Tabriz is well known as a tough university with a low GPA especially in Civil, Electrical and Mechanical engineering.
-As such, many students of University of Tabriz believe their grades do not reflect their academic performance.
+Also the university has its own rules for grading (GPA), which is different from the system of most universities in the world.
+The University of Tabriz is well known as a tough university with a low GPA especially in Civil, Electrical and Mechanical engineering.
+As such, many students at the University of Tabriz believe their grades do not reflect their academic performance.

 Education and research

-University of Tabriz has several research centers, including Center of Excellence in Mechatronics Systems, Center for Applied Physics and Astronomical Research, Biotechnology Center for Pharmaceutical Herbs, Research Center for Fundamental Sciences, Geographic Research Center, Three-Scholars Research Center (Se-Allameh Tabrizi), Center for Social Research, Center for History and Culture as well as Khaje-Nasireddin Toosi Observatory.
+University of Tabriz has several research centers, including center of Control Systems consisting of Artificial Intelligence, MPC, CANS, Robotics, System Identification & Advanced Process Control labs, Center of Excellence in Mechatronics Systems, Center for Applied Physics and Astronomical Research, Biotechnology Center for Pharmaceutical Herbs, Research Center for Fundamental Sciences, Geographic Research Center, Three-Scholars Research Center (Se-Allameh Tabrizi), Center for Social Research, Center for History and Culture as well as Khaje-Nasireddin Toosi Observatory.